andrew-young/tqsort/README.md

 # tqsort
 A stable mergsort algorithm in c++;
-sorting algorithm combining ideas of quadsort and timsort.  gaining the benifits of both.
+This sorting algorithm combines ideas of quadsort and timsort.
+Gaining the benifits of both.
 In all of my test cases its faster then both timsort and quadsort.